Is iQ Academy California – Los Angeles (IQLA) a private school?

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
 IQLA students can participate in a variety of teacher-led online clubs, such as Story Time, Music Club, Children’s Theater, Book Buddies, Math Club, and Volunteer Club.
 Additional clubs are added throughout the school year.
-Students can also participate in Stride K12 online national clubs to connect with peers of like interests.
+Students can also participate in K12 online national clubs to connect with peers of like interests.

 What characteristics do successful online students have?